tpbnick/docs/docs/py-dictionaries.md

 the next time the code runs.

 ### Removing Key-Value Pairs
-When you no longer need a piece of information that is stored ina  dictionary, you can you the `del` statement to completely remove a key-value pair.
-All `del` needs is the name of the dictionary and the key  that you want to remove.
+When you no longer need a piece of information that is stored ina  dictionary, you can you the `#!py del` statement to completely remove a key-value pair.
+All `#!py del` needs is the name of the dictionary and the key  that you want to remove.

-For example, let's remove the key `'points'` from the `alien_0` dictionary along with its value:
+For example, let's remove the key `#!py 'points'` from the `alien_0` dictionary along with its value:
 ```py linenums="1"
 alien_0 = {'color': 'green', 'points': 5}
 print(alien_0)